Gi60s/full-stack-dev/docs-src/express.md

 - You probably wont create custom middleware so much as you'll use other people's created middleware.

---

 **Exercise**

-1. Use the express body-parser to capture the body of the POST request.
+1. Use the [Express JSON body-parser](http://expressjs.com/en/4x/api.html#express.json) to capture the body of the POST request.

 2. Send that content back with `res.send()`.

---
+3. Use your REST Client to post a body to the POST endpoint.

 ## PUT